SanghmitraSisodiya/Revenue_data_analytics_powerbi_hospitality_domain/README.md

 ## Skills Learnt -
 ETL, Defining Key Metrics and KPI, Exploratory Data Analysis, DAX, Data Analysis, Power Query, Finding Insights, Storytelling through Data, Data Visualization

-### Some Important insights from the Dashboard
+## Some Important insights from the Dashboard

 AtliQ lost around 298 Million in cancellation

-Mumbai generates the highest revenue (669 M) followed by Bangalore, Hyderabad and Delhi AtliQ Exotica performs better compared to all 7 type of properties with 320 Million revenue, rating 3.62, occupancy percentage 57 and cancellation rate as 24.4%.
+Mumbai generates the highest revenue (669 M) followed by Bangalore, Hyderabad and Delhi

+AtliQ Exotica performs better compared to all 7 type of properties with 320 Million revenue, rating 3.62, occupancy percentage 57 and cancellation rate as 24.4%.

 AtliQ Bay has the highest occupancy of 66%

-Week 24 recorded the highest revenue among all, which is 139.6 Million Delhi tops both in occupancy and rating followed by Hyderabad, Mumbai, Bangalore
+Week 24 recorded the highest revenue among all, which is 139.6 Million

+Delhi tops both in occupancy and rating followed by Hyderabad, Mumbai, Bangalore

-## Feel free to go through the dataset and project.
+### Feel free to go through the dataset and project.

-#ttps://github.com/SanghmitraSisodiya/Restaurant_data_analysis_PowerBI)

-Data Analysis and Visualization Tool - **PowerBI

 [PowerBI Portfolio] - (https://lnkd.in/g4_PtqjM)